numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 Using [reference links](https://www.markdownguide.org/basic-syntax/#reference-style-links) when you write will keep your markdown readable and avoid repetition.

-Here is a reference link as it appears in our text:
+Here is a reference link as it appears in our markdown document:

 ```markdown
 The golem carries the lumps of peat south, across the bridge to [1.
 Swamp Port], where it stacks them to dry
 ```
-And here is the reference we include at the end of our markdown document:
+And here is the reference we include at the end of our text:

 ```markdown
 [1.
 Swamp Port]: #1-swamp-port
 ```
+Our final markdown document for Swamp Renewal made heavy use of internal linking and reference links.
+If you're interested you can [download the .md file at itch.io](https://numbered-works.itch.io/swamp-renewal).

-We haven't tried this yet, but we like the idea of building our dungeons into the web by linking out to [Wikipedia]() or other relatively [stable](), [open]() [sources]() for visual or background references.
+We haven't tried this yet, but we like the idea of weaving our dungeons into the web by linking out to [Wikipedia](https://wikipedia.org) or other relatively [stable](), [open]() [sources]() for visual or background references.
 We also like the idea of linking to other adventures that exist on the web -- imagine a hex crawl where each hex is linked to a location written by a different author, on a different website.

 ## Smooth Scrolling